Joshwoo70/Tales-of-Skits/Main/Hot Springs.md

 **Velvet(Laphicet)**: E-Eleanor!
 Don't stand up!
 *After a short awkward silence, Eleanor sit back down*
 **Eizen(Magilou)**:   Hey, Katz!
 We better not be stuck like this forever!
 **Katz(Bienfu)**:     No need for confurn, meow.
-Youll all go back to normal once you leave the spring.
+You'll all go back to normal once you leave the spring.
 **Velvet(Laphicet)**: Right then, everybody out.
 This is just too weird to be relaxing.
 **???**:              Actually, before we go...
 I've noticed the Katz's been staring at us for pretty much the entire time.
 **Velvet(Laphicet)**: ...
 Yeah, that's Bienfu.
 Smack him for me.
 **Rokurou(Eleanor)**: Got it.
 **Bienfu(Katz)**:     Bieeeeeen!

 **Rokurou**: Thats too bad...
 It was such a lovely hot spring.
-I wish wecould have stayed a little longer.
+I wish we could have stayed a little longer.
-**Eleanor**: (*Blushing/Angrily*) No, you really dont.
+**Eleanor**: (*Blushing/Angrily*) No, you really don't.
 Lets all agree to forget this ever happened.
 **Eizen**:   ...
 How do you expect us to do that?
-**Rokurou**: Dont go asking for things we cant actually do.
+**Rokurou**: Don't go asking for things we cant actually do.
 **Eleanor**: (*Blushing/Angrily*) I SAID FORGET IT!
 **Rokurou**: If you insist...
 I-Ill try.
 **Eizen**:   Uh...
 Fine...
 **Magilou**: Yeesh...
 So much for a nice team-building exercise!
-I feellike this has just driven a wedge further between us.
+I feel like this has just driven a wedge further between us.

 **Velvet**: I heard you kept your eyes covered the whole time.
 **Laphicet**: Y-Yeah, I did....
 **Velvet**: Hah.
 Thats so you.
 **Laphicet**: Whats the problem?
 I was just trying to be polite!
 **Velvet**: Its fine.
 Theres no problem.
-**Velvet**: But I didnt cover mine...
+**Velvet**: But I didn't cover mine...
 **Laphicet**: (*Blushing*) Ah...
 **Laphicet**: *Blushing/Angrily* Argh!
 Velvet!
 Why would you even tell me that?!